ChluNetwork/chlu-protocol/chlu_protocol.md

 keys as described in the next section.
 It is up to the wallet provider how the vendor IPFS key is created and safe guarded.
-The wallet also has to make sure this key is exported when the wallet is exported, as described in the Exporting Wallet section, and the key is imported and IPNS setup completed with the imported key.
+The wallet also has to make sure this key is exported when the wallet is exported, as described in the Exporting Wallet section.
+The wallet also has to make sure the key can be imported and IPNS setup completed with the imported key.

 ### Setup Signing Key Pair (Sv, Pv) ###

-When the vendor is setting up their wallet for the first time, a new key pair should be generate to be used for signing the PoPR.
+When the vendor is setting up their wallet for the first time, a new key pair should be generated to be used for signing the PoPR.
 They key pair should be an elliptical curce key pair using the same curve as the one used in bitcoin - secp256k1.

-This key pair is different from the key pair used to generate bitcoin or other cryptocurrencies key pairs and addresses
+This key pair is different from the key pair used to generate bitcoin or other cryptocurrencies key pairs and addresses.

-The wallet needs to store the private key, Sv, in the wallets persistent storage and let the vendor know this key is important to keep receiving reviews that can be validated in the future.
+The wallet needs to store the private key, Sv, in the wallet's persistent storage and let the vendor know this key is important to keep receiving reviews that can be validated in the future.

 The public key, Pv should be stored in the IPNS location created as described earlier in the 'Setup IPNS for the vendor' section.